What Does It Mean To Get A Guardianship Over Someone?

 - The court also appoints a physician, a psychologist and a social worker to evaluate the alleged incapacitated person and make recommendations as to whether or not guardianship is needed, and if so, whether it should be a full or partial guardianship.

 - Then, the court holds a trial (jury or judge only) in which an attorney for the state presents the case for a guardianship.
 The alleged incapacitated person is present at the trial, unless it would be injurious to their health.

-If the jury decides that a Guardianship is needed, the Court then hears testimony as to who should be the Guardian.
-Often it is a family member, but if the Court does not feel that a family member is appropriate, an outside agency, most often GuardiaCare, is appointed.
+- If it is decided that a guardianship is needed, the court then hears testimony as to who should be the guardian.
+Often it is a family member, but if the court does not feel that a family member is appropriate, the court appoints an outside agency.

-The Guardian needs to make yearly reports to the Court to account for every cent that Ward has received and every cent that has been spent of the Ward’s money.
-The Guardian also reports to the Court on the well being of the Ward.
+The guardian needs to make yearly reports to the court to account for every cent that ward has received and every cent of the ward’s money that has been spent.

 - The guardian also reports to the court on the well-being of the ward.